Charts#

 Formatting

-Lets-Plot supports formatting of numeric and date-time values in tooltips, legends, on the axes and text geometry layer.
+Lets-Plot supports formatting of numeric and date-time values in tooltips, annotations, legends, on the axes and text geometry layer.
 Learn more.

 Export to SVG, HTML, PNG and PDF